Consumer medicine information

 Population pharmacokinetic analysis.

-In a population pharmacokinetic analysis, the apparent clearance (CL/F) and apparent volume of distribution (V/F) were 0.516 L/d and 13.5 L, respectively, and the t1/2 was approximately 18 days in subjects with psoriasis.
+In a population pharmacokinetic analysis, the apparent clearance and apparent volume of distribution were 0.516 L/d and 13.5 L, respectively, and the t1/2 was approximately 18 days in subjects with psoriasis.
+The apparent clearance and apparent volume of distribution at steady-state were 0.531 L/d and 10.1 L, respectively, and the t1/2 was approximately 17 days in subjects with ulcerative colitis.
+The apparent clearance and apparent volume of distribution at steady-state were 0.568 L/d and 11.4 L, respectively, and the t1/2 was approximately 17 days in subjects with Crohn's disease.

-In the population pharmacokinetic analysis, the effects of baseline demographics (weight, age, sex, and race), immunogenicity, baseline disease characteristics, comorbidities (past and current history of diabetes, hypertension, and hyperlipidaemia), past use of therapeutic biologics, past use of methotrexate or cyclosporine, concomitant medications (NSAIDs, corticosteroids and conventional synthetic DMARDS such as methotrexate), use of alcohol, or current smoking status, on pharmacokinetics of guselkumab was evaluated.
-Only the effects of body weight on CL/F and V/F were found to be significant, with a trend towards higher CL/F in heavier subjects.
+In population pharmacokinetic analyses, the effects of baseline demographics (weight, age, sex, and race), immunogenicity, baseline disease characteristics, comorbidities (past and current history of diabetes, hypertension, and hyperlipidaemia), past use of therapeutic biologics, past use of methotrexate or cyclosporine, concomitant medications (NSAIDs, corticosteroids and conventional synthetic DMARDS such as methotrexate, azathioprine, 6-mercaptopurine), use of alcohol, or current smoking status, on pharmacokinetics of guselkumab was evaluated.
+Only the effects of body weight on clearance and volume of distribution were found to be significant, with a trend towards higher clearance in heavier subjects.
 However, subsequent exposure-response modelling analysis suggested that no dose adjustment would be warranted for body weight.

 Cytochrome P450 substrates.